-- 1. Right-click the project in the Application Navigator. - 2.
-From the context-menu, select Make.

-The project should compile successfully.

-3. Right-click the project again and select Deploy > SOAOrderBooking.

-4. Follow the instructions on the wizard pages to deploy the project on the SoademoApplicationServer.
+- Right-click the project in the Application Navigator. - 2.
+From the context-menu, select Make. - The project should compile successfully. - Right-click the project again and select Deploy > SOAOrderBooking.
+Oracle JDeveloper displays the first page of the Deployment wizard. - Follow the instructions on the wizard pages to deploy the project on the SoademoApplicationServer.